 - On top of wet ingredients, add dry ingredients and whisk together until combined.
 Don’t overmix.

 - Pour batter into prepared pan.
-Bake for 20-25 minutes or until golden brown and a knife inserted in the center comes out clean.
+Bake for 20-25 minutes or until golden brown and a toothpick inserted in the center comes out clean.

 How can i make this with much less syrup?
 Since it’s liquid i think there must be something I need to add to balance it out.